kkallday/ntsb/README.md

 A CLI for investigating build failures in [Concourse](https://concourse-ci.org).
 Like `grep` but for Concourse builds.

-(inspired by Concourse aeronautics theme and [this](https://en.wikipedia.org/wiki/National_Transportation_Safety_Board))
+(inspired by Concourse's airport theme and [this](https://en.wikipedia.org/wiki/National_Transportation_Safety_Board))

 # Usage